MatthewStandish/web-agenda/README.md

 ## Features

-Writting a description in an hour block and saving it will save to the users local storage and will be retrieved on each reload.
+Writing a description in an hour block and saving it will save to the users local storage and will be retrieved on each reload.